ejperez2/Daily-Skins-Matchups/README.md

 ### Data Sources
 - **Sportsline.com:** Public betting odds (no authentication required)
 - **Plaintextsports.com:** Public game scores (no authentication required)
+- **Gambletron2000.com:** Public win probabilities (no authentication required) (NEW)

 ### No Sensitive Data
 - No personal information stored
 - No betting transactions
 - No financial data
 - Only publicly available sports data
+- No user tracking or analytics

 ### GitHub Pages
 - Static site (no server-side code)
 - No user authentication
 - No data collection
 - Public access
+- No cookies or tracking scripts

 ---